gmansillo/Firedrive/README.md

 ##What is it made for?

-Simple File Manager's goal is to provide a simple, lightweight and safe file manager to responsively show documents on your Joomla! website.
+Simple File Manager's goal is to provide a simple, lightweight, responsive and safe way to share documents on your Joomla! website.